I-DoNt-LiKe-Micro-Soft/Doom-Virus/README.md

 ------------------
 Features:
 1) My script uses Zero third-party modules, only built in python modules.
-2) So far Undetected by ONLY windows defender, my script instantly disables detection by excluding c: drive.
+2) This script instantly disables detection by excluding c: drive.
 3) Opens ports for ssh, reverse shell etc.
 4) Installs and configures ssh-server on the target machine.
 5) Creates a new user on the system for ssh.